Domestic

 Possible Defense Strategies

-There are several viable legal defenses that can be employed, depending on the specific facts of your case:
+Several viable defenses can be employed depending on the specific facts of your case:

 Self-Defense

-Applicable if the accused believed they were in immediate physical danger and used reasonable force to protect themselves from harm.
+Applicable if you believed you were in immediate physical danger and used reasonable force to protect yourself from harm.

 False Allegations

-In many cases, an accuser may fabricate a story out of anger, revenge, or to gain a tactical advantage in divorce or child custody proceedings.
+Accusers may fabricate claims out of anger, revenge, or to gain an advantage in divorce or child custody proceedings.

 Lack of Evidence

-The prosecution must prove their case beyond a reasonable doubt.
-We challenge their ability to do so by highlighting inconsistent testimony and a lack of corroborating physical evidence.
+The prosecution must prove beyond a reasonable doubt.
+Inconsistent testimony and lack of corroborating evidence can undermine their case.